-Although most of us think we know what stock exchanges are, our knowledge probably doesn’t go beyond a visual of a clanging bell in a big room, followed by a bunch of people in suits yelling at each other.
+Although most of us think we know what stock exchanges are, our knowledge probably doesn’t go beyond a visual of a clanging bell in a big room, followed by a bunch of people in suits yelling at each other as they trade stocks.
 As it turns out, it’s fairly more complex than that.

-A Look at How the Stock Exchange Works
+A Look at How a Stock Exchange Works

-Stock exchanges function as a part of the wider global stock market.
-They typically work like auctions, allowing investors to buy and sell shares of stocks.
+Stock exchanges function as a part of the broader global stock market.
+They typically work like a marketplace, allowing investors to buy and sell shares of publicly-traded companies.

-Those who think a company will do well bid the price up, while those who think it won’t do well try to bid the price down.
-Sellers try to sell their stocks for as much as they can, while buyers typically look for the best deals they can get.
+Those who think a company will do well bid the price up, while those who believe it won’t do well often push the stock’s price down when they sell.

 What Are the Different Types of Exchanges?